Undergraduate Program FAQ

 The Social Work program is accredited by the Council on Social Work Education.
 In addition to insuring quality, this is important for licensing, job qualification, and advanced standing in MSW programs.

 - What are qualities of people who make good social workers?

 Strong intelligence, a compassionate, non-controlling orientation toward other people, good relationships skills, good judgement, and a stable, positive personality are all qualities that make a good social worker.
 People who are abusing substances, who are having significant mental health problems, who have a need to control or exploit others or use their professional position to proselytize should not pursue a social work career.
 A social work major is not a substitute for personal counseling or therapy.

 - How do I declare a Social Work major at UNI?

-You may obtain an application form at the Department of Social Work Office, 225 East Bartlett, on UNI's campus.
+You may obtain an application form at the Department of Social Work Office, 235 Sabin, on UNI's campus.
 After reviewing your application the Admissions Committee will either ask for an interview or send you a letter of admittance which will include the name of your advisor.

 - Where can I learn more about Social Work?